facebookresearch/eai-vc/README.md

-# R3M: Pre-Training Reusable Representations for Robotic Manipulation using Diverse Human Videos
+# R3M: A Universal Visual Representation for Robot Manipulation

 This project studies how to learn generalizable visual representation for robotics from videos of humans and natural language.
 It contains pre-trained representation on the Ego4D dataset trained in the R3M paper